-Announced this morning, the iconic small car of the swinging sixties, the MOKE is to be remanufactured in Britain, 56 years after it first launched.
+Announced this morning, the iconic small car of the swinging sixties, the MOKE is to be remanufactured, 56 years after it first launched.

 Originally designed for military use by Sir Alec Issigonis, the inventor of the original Mini, the MOKE used an engine and running gear from the Mini, but with a totally open body.
 Built to be able to be stacked vertically, and even dropped from military planes, the simplicity of the MOKE also lent itself to civilian use as a wonderful summer car and ‘beach buggy’.
 As the swinging sixties took off, this small open four-seater rapidly became fashionable for of transport around the world, from the Caribbean to St Tropez, few chic seaside resorts were found without a MOKE in them.

 The new MOKE remains true to the look and feel of the original, a particular focus was put on maintaining the freedom and simplicity of the original, although now with fractionally enlarged dimensions to better accommodate taller passengers.
 Updates for the new MOKE include a new four-cylinder, fuel injection engine, uprated suspension, brakes, power steering and even a heated windscreen.
 An automatic gearbox is also optional.